 other things would soon be gone.
 If the Americans buy the land where would the Mormons who live here go?
-(The Utes had been told by Brigham Young if the Utes don't turn over the land to the Mormons the U.S. Government would take it anyway.)
+(The Timpanogoss had been told by Brigham Young if the Timpanogoss don't turn over the land to the Mormons the U.S. Government would take it anyway.)
 Will the lord take them up to his